Loughton Residents AssociationThe Voice of LoughtonLoughton and Debden images

 Jennie Hart was a member of the Executive Committee and was a District Cllr for Broadway ward (2010 –2014).
 She is a qualified teacher, botanist, and garden designer.
 She has lived most of her life in Loughton (though originally from Yorkshire) and knows the Debden area well through community projects and teaching at Oakview School.
 She has also worked for Debden Community Association at Loughton Hall and was a school governor.
 She was a volunteer for Home Start Epping Forest for 7 years.
 She moved to Shropshire in 2015.

 Les Harris has lived in Loughton for nearly 20 years, with his wife Sue.
 He took early retirement in 1993 after 37 years with Whitbread & Co.
 Les serves on the Management Committee of Loughton CAB, and on the committee of Epping Forest Alzheimers Society.
 He is a keen golfer and is on both the House and Course Committees of Theydon Bois Golf Club, taking responsibility for health and safety issues.
+He joined LRA in the early 1990s and served as a Town Cllr for Forest Ward from 1996 to 2004, latterly chairing its Finance and General Policy Committee.
+He also served as a District Cllr for Forest Ward from 1998 to 2002.

 Ron Heath was raised in Leyton/Stratford in the 30s, the son of a milkman, and last of a family of nine.
 He married Pam in 1954 and moved to Loughton in 1963 by way of Leytonstone and Buckhurst Hill.
 They have two sons and a daughter and three grandsons.
 He started work as a 16-year-old office boy for Sir Thomas P Bennett’s West End architectural practice and studied at evening school on a nine-year recognised course in architecture at the Northern Polytechnic (now the University of North London) gaining an honours degree and becoming a member of the RIBA in 1959.
+He joined LRA at its inception in 1981.
+He lurked around the fringes until invited to join the Committee in 1989 when coerced into standing for St Mary’s ward on the district council following the retirement of Ted Webb in 1990.
+He served 12 years as LRA District Cllr, seven of which as Chairman of the Development Committee (the senior planning committee) and one year as Chairman of Council.
+During that time he served on the CAB and on Epping Forest Access Group.
+He has been Chairman of the Loughton High Road Town Centre Partnership.
+He was mostly interested in planning, development and forward planning.

 Peter House is a long-serving supporter of LRA and was an Executive Committee member and a Town and District Cllr for Forest ward.
 He has retired from the family exhibition-design business now owned by his children.
 In his spare time, he is an amateur woodworker and musician and is involved in the running of the Loughton Arts Centre.
 He moved to Buckhurst Hill.
+Barry Johnstonwas an Executive Committee member.
+After leaving the Fire Brigade in 1989 he built up a successful career as a commercial photographer, was a Licentiate of The British Institute of Professional Photography and The Royal Photographic Society, and now takes pictures for pleasure.
+He is married with one Daughter and two Grandsons, they keep him and his wife very busy.

 Kevin Latchford was a Town Cllr for Fairmead ward.
 He has lived in Loughton in the Debden area since 1993 and in Fairmead Ward since 1997.
 He is married with 2 sons and works as a Maintenance Technician with London and Quadrant housing trust.
 His main interest is sport.
 He has coached local junior cricket and football teams and can be often heard on the Tottenham podcast Echoes of Glory.
 He moved to Uttelsford in 2020.